rlk/site/courses/csc3102/project2.md

 		Print a breadth-first traversal of the graph beginning at the vertex labeled X.

 		There's a potential ambiguity in the traversals.
-When enumerating the edges leaving a vertex, enumerate them in the order in which they appeared in the input.
+When enumerating the adjacent vertices, **enumerate them in the order in which they appeared in the input**.
 With this stipulation, there exists exactly one correct output for each traversal.

 	- For example, given the following input: